1 How Can I Store & Use Integrated Data in My Applications?

 - Excel Exporter – This module allows you to define templates for how you want to export data from your Mendix application as an Excel sheet.
 Using these templates, you can regularly export data in the exact same formatted Excel sheet.
 For more information, see How to Use the Excel Exporter in the Mendix Studio Pro How-to’s.

 4 How Can I Import & Export CSV-Formatted Data?

-The Mendix App Store contains multiple modules that can help you import or export CSV-formatted data:
+The Mendix App Store/Marketplace contains multiple modules that can help you import or export CSV-formatted data:

 - Excel Export – This module also supports exporting to the CSV format.

 - Flat & Delimited File Import – This module allows you to import flat and delimited files (CSV) from configuration in the runtime only, relieving you of the Java work.

 - Flat & Delimited File Export – This module makes exporting fixed length and delimited files (CSV) easy, as it handles all the Java coding and allows you to easily export your data from a microflow.

 - Simple CSV Exporter – This module is used for exporting to CSV from a microflow.

 - CSV Services – This module is the easiest and fastest way to get Excel data in and out of Mendix applications.
 It creates a REST endpoint for every entity in your application, allowing you to upload and download data in comma-separated values format.
 It also provides microflow actions for importing and exporting CSV in microflows.